12 Best London Food Markets

 BOXPARK

-Shoreditch is known for being quirky and hipster so pop-up businesses serving food from inside a recycled shipping container is nothing to be surprised about, surely?
+Shoreditch is known for being quirky and hipster, so pop-up businesses serving food from inside recycled shipping containers is nothing to be surprised about, surely?

 BOXPARK is a London street food market that goes big.
 There are loads of OTT food offerings like monster burgers and freak shakes.
 Not for the faint-hearted.